Counting symmetric scales in equal-temperament

 Let be the set of all pitch classes, which is a homogeneous space for the cyclic group .
 Note that a sequence of ascending intervals defining a scale pattern may be identified with a subset of size by considering the set of partial sums

-Then given a pitch class , the set of pitches is a scale with type and tonic .
-If there exists another tonic producing the same pitch collection, then
+Then given a pitch class , the set of pitch classes is a scale with type and tonic .
+If there exists a different tonic producing the same pitch collection, then

-so the interval between the two tonics is in the stabilizer of .
 Thus, the action of on restricts to an action of on .
 The orbits of this action are simply the orbits of the former action, which are the cosets of .
-Since these partition , it follows that the order of divides .
-In particular, , which implies that tonally ambiguous scale cannot consist of seven elements.
+Since the orbits also partition , it follows that the order of divides .
+In particular, , which implies that a tonally ambiguous scale cannot consist of a number of notes coprime to .

 Problem 2